 At the midpoint of each term, the student will fill out a self-evaluation form.
 The student will then go through the self-evaluation with his/her preceptor, both will sign the form, and it will be turned in to the ATP Director/Clinical Coordinator.
 At the conclusion of each term, the student will complete an evaluation of the preceptor and the clinical site.
 The preceptor will fill out an evaluation on each student supervised.
 These evaluations will be used to determine the student’s clinical experience grade.

 Throughout the clinical education programs, the student will attend clinical rotations for an average of 20 hours per week across the academic year.
 Each student will have a minimum of 2 days per week free of clinical experiences.
-A not time should a student exceed 30 clinical hours per week with the exception of fall camp when classes are not in session and the internship.
+At no time should a student exceed 30 clinical hours per week with the exception of fall camp when classes are not in session and the internship.